By the team at L’Atelier Aesthetics, checked by Dr Duncan Brennand, Lead Aesthetic Doctor, 101 Harley Street

 Reversible | No | Yes, can be dissolved |

-Silhouette Soft threads produce a visible lift from the day of treatment.
-Swelling and mild bruising can last three to five days.
+Silhouette Soft: A visible lift is apparent from the day of treatment.
+Bruising and mild swelling typically resolve over three to five days.
 The secondary collagen response builds over three to four months.
-The full lift typically lasts 12 to 18 months, gradually softening after that.
+The full result lasts 12 to 18 months, softening gradually thereafter.

-Dermal filler is visible immediately, with swelling settling over 24 to 48 hours.
+Dermal filler: Results are visible immediately, with swelling settling over 24 to 48 hours.
 Most fillers last 12 to 18 months depending on the product, the area and the individual.
-Lip and lower-face filler tends to break down faster than cheek filler.
+Lower-face and lip filler tends to break down more quickly than cheek filler.

-“My starting position is usually filler plus an energy-based treatment, not threads.
-That combination gives a predictable, reversible, adjustable result.
-Threads have a place for patients who specifically want a physical lift and understand the trade-off on reversibility, and we can offer them where it is the right answer.
-For most patients, the conversation will start with Sofwave or Morpheus8 plus a modest filler plan, and that is usually where we land.”
+“My starting position is usually filler combined with an energy-based treatment, not threads.
+That combination gives a predictable, reversible and adjustable result.
+Threads have a place for patients who specifically want a physical lift and understand the trade-off on reversibility, and we can offer them where that is the right clinical answer.
+For most patients, the conversation starts with Sofwave or Morpheus8 alongside a modest filler plan, and that is usually where we land.”

 Dr Duncan Brennand, Lead Aesthetic Doctor, L’Atelier Aesthetics

 At L’Atelier Aesthetics, both dermal filler and Silhouette Soft thread procedures are performed personally by Dr Brennand when recommended.
-Injectable work is not delegated.
+Injectable and thread work is not delegated.

 Neither is universally better.
 Silhouette Soft threads suit mild to moderate jawline laxity where a physical lift is wanted.
 Filler is better for specific volume loss.
 For most patients, a combination of filler and an energy-based tightening treatment is what Dr Brennand recommends.